-Following are the formulas of estimators used for the assessment of repeatability and intra-laboratory reproducibility of the panel.
+Following are the formulas of estimators used for the assessment of repeatability and intermediate precision of the panel.

-Table 6.
+Table 7.a, 7b, 7c.
 Estimators of panel precision

-Frequency: every 11 tests (percentage 9% of all the samples analysed) or every tasting day (percentage ≥9% of all the samples analysed)
+Frequency : every 11 tests (percentage 9% of all the samples analyzed) or every tasting day (percentage ≥9% of all the samples analyzed)